flowdock/hubot-flowdock/README.md

     HUBOT_FLOWDOCK_LOGIN_EMAIL
     HUBOT_FLOWDOCK_LOGIN_PASSWORD

     # Heroku specific: to enable the keep-alive functionality for Hubot > 2.1.4.
     # More info at https://github.com/github/hubot/pull/270.
     HEROKU_URL

 ### Flowdock Login Email

 This is the email address of the account which your hubot will be using.
-Make a note of it.

 ### Flowdock Login Password

 This is the password of the account which your hubot will be using.
-Make a note of it.
+Note: if you use third party authentication (e.g. Google), you need to [set a password for your account manually](https://www.flowdock.com/account/authorizations).

 ### Heroku Hostname